sca-outlands/WebministerHandbook/Outlands_Webminister_Handbook.md

 ### 2.2 Other Internet Infrastructure

+The Kingdom Webminister should provide official outlands.org email accounts for kingdom officers.
+All official correspondence should come from the provided email.

 ### 2.3 Organizational

 ### 2.4 Limits of Responsibility

 ### 2.5 Online Privacy and Data Policies

+> Kingdoms may optionally implement their own data policies.
+If the Kingdom does not have a data policy the Kingdom Webminister shall have a data policy for the data they control (e.g. databases or emails for which the office is responsible)

+The Outlands does not currently have a general data policy.
+As such, data controlled by a webminister may be retained indefinitely.

 ### 2.6 Release Forms for Personal Information, Photographs, and Other Creative Works